While moving lights are more common than ever, non-moving LED and conventional lights are by far the most common lights in use around the world.

 To begin, pull any gel color, gobos or accessories out of the light, then pull all of the framing shutters wide open.
 We want to start from scratch to get the best focus.
 If you’re just tweaking a focus that you already had, you don’t have to pull all the accessories out.

-Par CanOn today’s hypothetical lighting truss, we have a par can up next.
-This may be either a standard Par 64, 56, 46, or 38, or may be an ETC Source Four Par or similar.
+Next on today’s hypothetical lighting truss, we have a par can up next.
+This may be either a standard Par 64, 56, 46, or 38, or may be an ETC Source Four Par or LED par.
+In fact, it’s probably a LED….

-Either way, we will start by pulling any color out of the light and opening up any barn doors, just like with the ellipsoidal.
+Either way, we will start by pulling any color out of the light (for conventional lights) and opening up any barn doors, just like with the ellipsoidal.

 After that, place the color in the unit and tweak anything that may need it.
 If you are focusing an LED par, it’s about the same process, but there is no lamp to spin or color to place into the fixture.
 I would suggest focusing LED pars in white, so that you can see everywhere the light is hitting clearly.